Rhode Island School Choice Roadmap

 Rhode Island families can also choose to homeschool, a great option if you are looking for high levels of personalization in learning.
 All 50 states allow homeschooling, which is the process of parents educating students at home.

-In Rhode Island, it is required that you provide notice of your intent to homeschool prior to starting.
+In Rhode Island, 1.2% of all K-12 students are homeschooled.
+It is required that you provide notice of your intent to homeschool prior to starting.
 The state requires homeschooling parents to teach certain subjects (like reading, writing, and physical education), but does not require homeschoolers to take standardized tests.
+Note that homeschooled students in Rhode Island may still be eligible to participate in sports, activities, or classes at local public schools, though restrictions may apply.

 Formally withdrawing from public school is required in some districts and recommended in all.
 In the case that you decide to return to public school, notify your district committee.